Betakontext/snapsplit/readme.txt

-This first version of the “SnapSplit” add-on for Blender (5.0.1) automates splitting complex 3D models into printable parts and generates precise, glue-free snap-fit connectors.
+This is a first version of “SnapSplit”.
+An add-on for Blender (5.0.1) that automates splitting complex 3D models into printable parts and generates precise, glue-free snap-fit connectors.

 It integrates into a 3D printing workflow (tolerances, alignment, build volume, support avoidance) and uses robust booleans, adaptive tolerance models, and printer/material profiles.